remix-run/remix/docs/route/should-revalidate.md

 - did the params stay the same?
 - was it a GET and not a mutation?

-If the params didn't change, and we didn't do a POST, then we know our loader will return the same data it did last time, so we can opt-out of the revalidation when the child route changes the search params.
+If the params didn't change, and we didn't do a POST, then we know our loader will return the same data it did last time, so we can opt out of the revalidation when the child route changes the search params.

 ```tsx
 export function shouldRevalidate({